YehiaMohamed00/Jetflix/README.md

 - mySQL
 - php
-> Note: check that the pdo_mysql.dll uncommented php.ini file
+> Note: check that the pdo_mysql.dll is uncommented in php.ini file

 ## Installation and run it
   - download the project folder